soshapiro/soshapiro.github.io/index.md

 ## About Me
-I am a PhD candidate at the Scripps Institution of Oceanography.
+I am a physical oceanographer and PhD candidate at the Scripps Institution of Oceanography.
 As part of the [SOCCOM](https://soccom.org/) project, I use Argo data to measure the upwelling of deep waters in the Southern Ocean.
 Previously, I did my undergraduate degree at Smith College and worked as a horticulturist.

 ## Publications